-The King County Canvassing Board has kicked off its meetings for the November 8 General Election.
-The board is a public entity that conducts a formal assessment of the election.
+The King County Canvassing Board is a public entity that conducts a formal assessment of the election.
 The assessment includes reviewing vote totals, determining the validity of challenged ballots, certifying the vote and administering a recount.

 Canvassing Board meetings take place at the King County Elections office in Renton.
 All meetings are public.
 State law mandates that the county auditor – or commensurate official – serve as the Canvassing Board chair.
 Other members are the county prosecuting attorney and the chair of the county legislative body.
 Let’s meet the board!